 After dressing your kids up in their snow clothes for what seems like an hour, you release them into the snow, only to have them return 5 minutes later because they’re too cold or they’re getting snow down their boots…

 That’s not cool… it’s cold!

 Playing in the snow can be tons of fun, but not when the kids get too cold or wet.
-Most of the time, kids will complain about their gloves getting wet or snow in their boots…and let’s not forget about snow on your back if you’re not wearing bib snow pants!
+Most of the time, kids will complain about their gloves getting wet or snow in their boots…and let’s not forget about snow on your back if you’re not wearing bib snow pants or a snowsuit!

-Here are some tips for how to dress kids for playing in the snow, with my number one tip for keeping them warm!
+Here are some tips for how to dress kids for the snow, with my number one tip for keeping them warm AND dry!

-How to Keep Kids Warm and Dry When They’re Playing in the Snow
+How to Keep Kids Warm and Dry in the Snow

 When my kids want to play in the snow, I dress them in multiple layers.
 Not too many so that they get too hot or can’t move, but just enough that they stay warm and don’t get too wet.

 It all starts with the first layer: footsie pajamas!

 My number one tip to keep your kids warm and dry while playing in the snow is to put them in footsie pjs first, and then layer on top of that.